svenssonjoel/svenssonjoel.github.com/pages/src/zynq_hls_opencl/index.md

 way.
 Step one in this process is to try to go through it myself using contemporary versions of the tooling.

-The Zynq-board that I use is still the Trenz Zynqberry equiped with a Zynq 7010.
+The Zynq-board that I use is still the Trenz Zynqberry equipped with a Zynq 7010.
 Board-files for these boards can be found in the reference designs that Trenz provides on their website, look [here](https://wiki.trenz-electronic.de/display/PD/TE0726+Reference+Designs)